-- Database is a set of facts (points) in a multidimensional space - E.g. a sale/an order/a contract - A fact has - A set of dimensions with respect to which data is analyzed - e.g., store, product, date associated with a sale - A set of measures - quantity that is analyzed, e.g., sale amount, quantity - Dimensions form a sparsely populated coordinate system - Not all combinations exist as facts.
-E.g. a customer does not visit all stores worldwide - Each dimension has a set of attributes - e.g., owner, city and state of store - Often attributes are used to encode a hierarchy
+- A data warehouse is a collection of data points or facts that exist in a multidimensional space.
+These data points can represent various entities such as sales, orders, contracts, and so on. - A fact has - A set of dimensions with respect to which data is analyzed - e.g., store, product, date associated with a sale - A set of measures - quantity that is analyzed, e.g., sale amount, quantity - The dimensions create a sparsely populated coordinate system, where not all possible combinations exist as facts. - For example, it is unlikely that a customer has visited every single store.
+Therefore, some combinations of dimensions may have no corresponding facts or data points. - Each dimension is associated with a set of attributes that provide additional information about the data points.
+These attributes can be used to provide context and details about the data. - e.g., owner, city and state of store - Values of a dimension in a database may be related to one another. - For example, the "product" dimension may have a hierarchical relationship, where each product belongs to a category and each category belongs to a larger group.
+This relationship between values can be used to create hierarchies or drill-down paths for analysis.